voidcenter/paradigm-ctf-2023/dragon-tyrant/README.md

 Because the ECC random number generator is deterministic, we can predict the dragon's attack/defense decision.
 We always do the opposite of what the dragon does.
 If the dragon attacks, we defend.
 If the dragon defends, we attack.

+### Attack/defend stats

+Without any equipment, we would lose the battle given our modest stats.
+The dragon has [`type(uint40).max`](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L42) attack_stats and [`type(uint40).max - 1`](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L44) defense_stats.
+Without any equipment, we will not cause any damage to the dragon when we attack and the dragon defends.
+When the dragon attacks and we defend, we will lose immediately.

+Naturally, we eye for [the legendary sword](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/ItemShop.sol#L36).
+With this sword, our attack_stats would be `type(uint40).max`, resulting in 1 HP damage to the dragon when we attack and the dragon defends.
+If we repeat this 60 times, the dragon dies.
+There is hope.

+How can we afford the sword, which costs 1m ETH, with only 1k ETH?
+It turns out that when we [equip the sword](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/NFT.sol#L67), the game lets us pass in the shop contract by ourselves and would happily proceed as long as the shop contract [has been previously approved by the factory contract's owner](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/Factory.sol#L51).
+Such checking, after looking closely, is not done by checking the shop contract address but by [comparing the shop contract's codehash](https://github.com/voidcenter/paradigm-ctf-2023/blob/main/dragon-tyrant/challenge/project/src/Factory.sol#L43-L48).
+This means that as long as we pass in a shop contract with the same codehash, we will be able to proceed.
+Because `extcodehash` doesn't include the constructor, we can potentially create our own itemshop with the same code but a different constructor and use that to equip swords to our player.

+This works.
+Using a fake shop with the following constructor, we are able to obtain the legendary swords as well as a new legendary shield:

+    constructor() {
+        factory = IFactory(msg.sender);
+        _mint(msg.sender, 3, 1, "");

+        _itemInfo[4] =
+            ItemInfo({name: "Legendary Shield", slot: EquipmentSlot.Shield, value: type(uint40).max, price: 1});
+        _mint(msg.sender, 4, 1, "");
+    }

+With both these legendary equipment in hand, we have `type(uint40).max` attack_stats and `type(uint40).max` defense_stats.
+We will not lose any HP when the dragon attacks and we will cause 1 HP damage to the dragon when we attack.